A Comparison of Automatic Differentiation and Continuous Sensitivity Analysis for Derivatives of Differential Equation Solutions: Introduction

-where $\frac{\partial f}{\partial u}$ is the Jacobian of the derivative function $f$ with respect to the current state, and $\frac{\partial f}{\partial p_{i}}$ is the gradient of the derivative function with respect to the $i$th parameter.
-Since these equations for each $i$ are dependent on the current state $u$, these ODEs must be solved simultaneously with the ODE system $u'=f$.
+or by equivalently pre-seeding forward-mode automatic differentiation with $v$ in the dual space.
+Since the sensitivity equations for each $i$ are dependent on the current state $u$, these ODEs must be solved simultaneously with the ODE system $u'=f$.
 By solving this expanded system, one can ensure that the sensitivities are computed to the same error tolerance as the original ODE terms, and only a single numerical ODE solver call is required.

-However, since the number of ODEs in this system now scales proportionally with the number of parameters, forward-mode CSA is not practical for a large number of parameters.
+However, since the number of ODEs in this system now scales proportionally with the number of parameters, the scaling of the aforementioned method is $\mathcal{O}(np)$ for $n$ ODEs and $p$ parameters, forward-mode CSA is not practical for a large number of parameters.
 Instead, for these cases continuous adjoint sensitivity analysis (CASA) is utilized.
-This methodology is defined to directly compute the gradient of a cost function of the solution.
-Given a cost function on the ODE solution which is evaluated as discrete time points (such as an $L^2$ loss)
+This methodology is defined to directly compute the gradient of a cost function of the solution with scaling $\mathcal{O}(n+p)$.
+Given a cost function $c$ on the ODE solution which is evaluated as discrete time points (such as an $L^2$ loss)

 this is done by solving a backwards ODE known as adjoint problem